TheDoctorMax/TheDoctorMax/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ... getting in Github and python coding
+- 🔭 I’m currently working on ... getting into Github and python coding
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on ... hmmmm got to think of that
 - 🤔 I’m looking for help with ... the use of Github